Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Postpartum Depression.md

 cognitive behavioral therapy
 bright light therapy
 electroconvulsive therapy
-antidepressant medications
-Are medications safe during this time?
-You may wonder if you can take antidepressants if you’re breastfeeding.
-Even though not all antidepressants can be prescribed while you’re lactating, some of them have little risk of side effects for your baby.

-Talking with a health professional can help you weigh the risks versus benefits of specific drugs.
-Including your baby’s pediatrician in this conversation can provide you with additional insight.

 If left untreated, postpartum depression can last for months or years.
 With the right treatment, you can cope and start functioning better.

 Self-help strategies for postpartum depression
-While the most effective way of treating postpartum depression requires the support of a health team, you can be an active participant in your recovery.
+While the most effective way of finding relief from postpartum depression involves professional support, you can be an active participant in your recovery.

 Sleep as much as you can
 This is probably the most important thing you need to do after giving birth.